Advertisements

 Ayatul Kursi Audio

-The below video is full Ayatul Kursi recitation, you can listen to it as many times as possible to correct your Pronounciation if it happens you can’t pronounce it correctly.
+The below video and mp3 audio the is full Ayatul Kursi recitation, you can listen to it as many times as possible to correct your Pronounciation if it happens you can’t pronounce it correctly.

 Why is Ayat al Kursi So Powerful?